MicrosoftDocs/common-data-model-and-service/powerapps/data-platform-share-app.md

 	**Important**: You should grant **Can edit** permission only to other authors of the app.

-- In this release of the Common Data Model, you can't share an app with an entire organization if the app uses one or more entities.
+- You can't share an app with an entire organization if the app uses one or more entities.

-If you're unfamiliar with the Common Data Model, see [Understand entities](data-platform-intro.md).